Massachusetts state and local parks host all kinds of outdoor fun & sports

 Good for scenic views, wilderness camping, fishing, hiking, and picnicking.
 Free access.

 This red oak northern hardwood forest offers rugged terrain for hikers and rustic camping.
 Follow the South Taconic or Appalachian Trail along a great ridge and through Sage’s Ravine.
 Come in spring to bask in the blooming mountain laurel and azalea, and visit in summer to see the terrain blanketed in ferns.
 Be aware of bears.
 Prohibited: motorized off-road vehicles, snowmobiles and alcoholic beverages

 year-round, sunrise - sunset.
 Parking is limited to the designated lot at the park headquarters on East Street.
 Camp for free in the wilderness, any time of year, and remember to carry-in and carry-out all your things.
 Park map.

 Phone: 508 644-5522

-Good for walking & hiking, winter sports, mountain biking, equestrian, fishing, and restricted hunting.
+Walking & hiking, winter sports, mountain biking, horseback riding, fishing